ElinorCheng/STA561/ModelFitting/Classification/Classification.md

 4. Feature Selection:
     The feature selection method is the forward selection.
-Under the regression problem, we use the MSE as the scoring method to select the best feature subsets.
-We go through different feature amounts to select the best feature amounts to make the regression prediction.
-The optimal feature numbers will vary depends on the model.
+Under the regression problem, we use the weighted F1-score as the scoring method to select the best feature subsets.
+We let the function to decide which number would be an optimal number for each stocks under each models.
+After that, the investigate the feature selection statistics.
+    - Why weighted F1-score?
+It takes F1-score under each classes into consideration.
+If the F1-score for each class is not balanced.
+The evaluation method will add penalties the final classification result, which will decrease the performance score.

+    - Technique Details:
+    We divide the whole dataset into train dataset and test dataset using the function:

+            X_train,X_test,y_train,y_test = train_test_split(X,y,test_size=0.2,shuffle=False)

+        For the X_train and y_train, we apply the time series cross validation method to select the best feature subsets.

+        Then, we evaluate the model using the X_test and y_test to try our best to reduce the overfiting problem.

 5. Models:
-    We trained Lasso, Ridge Regression and SVR models.
-For each models, we combined with different feature selection methods.
+    We trained SVM, Random Forest and Logistic Regression.
+For each models, we combined with forward feature selection methods.
 Combinations are as followings:
-    - Lasso with Forward Selection 'Lasso.ipynb';
-    - Ridge with Forward Selection 'Ridge.ipynb';
-    - Lasso with PCA 'Lasso_KnnPca.ipynb';
+    - SVM 'SVM.ipynb'
+    - Random Forest 'Random_Forest.ipynb'
+    - Logistic Regression 'Logistic_Regression.ipynb'